freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Mid term goal extends userspace.
 SIMD extensions can be used to make these functions faster.
-They can't easily be used in the kernel: SIMD registers are not saved on transitions user&lt;-&gt;kernel for performance reasons.
-Thus any use would have to take care of saving these registers, which can consume any win from using them in the first place.
+They can't easily be used in the kernel: SIMD registers are not saved on transitions user<->kernel for performance reasons.
+Thus any use would have to take care of saving these registers, which can consume any advantage from using them in the first place.
 This is not a concern for userspace code.

 There is a BSD-licensed implementation in bionic: